 The only occasion that I have to use this service was after a hike over Ingleborough from Ribblehead but Ingleton’s proximity to delightful open hill country festooned with limestone pavement makes a service worth knowing.
-At either end, there are further public transport connections: by train from Settle or on the Stagecoach bus service to Lancaster from Kirkby Lonsdale.
-They make the Monday to Saturday service even more workable for a walk and there’s service 80 to Lancaster too for even more flexibility.
+At either end, there are further public transport connections: by train from Settle or on the bus service to Lancaster from Kirkby Lonsdale.
+They make the Monday to Saturday service even more workable for a walk and there are services 81 and 82 to Lancaster too for even more flexibility.

 Its predecessor was a Monday to Saturday service that had gone unknown to me until a visit to Northumberland that took in the details of Alnwick and Warkworth of a hot sunny Saturday in May.
 It is operated by Travelsure, an independent operator based in Belford, and serves the above locations with four return journeys a day.